top of page

 Ashley Brown

 Ashley is a PhD researcher based at the University of Glasgow and funded by SGSAH.
 She is analysing masculinities present at Scottish universities in the post-Reformation period, which includes looking at James VI and I's impact on the institutions.
 Ashley has also written on masculinities present in the central middle ages.
-When not researching, Ashley runs a theatre company with her husband (Bottoms Up Theatre) and spoils her cat too much.
+When not researching, Ashley runs a theatre company with her husband (Bottoms Up Theatre) and spoils her two cats too much.

 F250C3CE-4633-4DD1-B7CA-9C79B7052A25.jpeg